Category Archives: Uncategorized

 Even better is the list of articles, such as “The 10 best pest control companies in Spokane, WA.”
 When ChatGPT trains its LLM on this article, the listed brands become part of its base knowledge.

-Businesses can pursue brand mentions through email outreach to bloggers and investing in digital PR services.
+Businesses can pursue brand mentions through email outreach to bloggers and by investing in digital PR services.

 Brand mentions can also occur organically for active companies in their offline communities.

-Additionally, a strong social media presence on Facebook, Instagram, TikTok, and YouTube typically increases brand mentions.
+Additionally, a strong social media presence on Facebook, Instagram, TikTok, and YouTube typically leads to increased brand mentions.

 3) Publish AI-Friendly Web Content

-The point at which SEO and ChatGPT optimization overlap is quality website content.
-Like Google, ChatGPT values content that uses natural language processing and satisfies user intent.
+The point at which SEO and AI search optimization overlap is quality website content.
+Like Google, ChatGPT prioritizes content that utilizes natural language processing and accurately satisfies user intent.

 From this standpoint, you don’t need to alter your SEO strategy much unless you still engage in old-school spam, like keyword stuffing and hidden links.